How To Give Stock as a Gift

 Set Up a Direct Stock Purchase Plan In Their Name

 With few exceptions, this couldn't be easier.
-You fill out a form, mail in a check, and that's it.
+You fill out a form, mail in a check if necessary, and that's it.
 The person receives a statement showing the number of shares they own, and can then buy more by mailing in additional checks, having automatic withdrawals set up from their bank account, or reinvesting any cash dividends their new stock pays.
 If you want to buy them more shares, many plans will allow you to write another check and send it in yourself, or write it directly to the person if you trust they'll use the funds to buy the stock you want to gift them.

 What if you want a physical representation of ownership?
 Though stock certificates are becoming rare and, in some cases, companies refuse to issue them, you can check with a service like OneShare.com.
 They can title the stock in the name of the gift recipient then you might be able to use that share to set up the DRIP.
 In my own family, this is how I helped my youngest sister begin building her ownership stake in the Coca-Cola Direct Stock Purchase Plan.
 She still has her first framed certificate, with 99%+ of her remaining held under direct registration.